 fisikon

-DEPA is the direct natural gas supplier of the following consumer categories:
+DEPA is the direct supplier of natural gas to the following categories of consumers:

 • Power producers

-Furthermore, in the field of natural gas vehicle fueling, it provides natural gas for the fueling of the Athens Urban Transport Organization's (OASA) bus fleet, municipal waste collection vehicles, and private vehicles.
+Additionally, in the field of natural gas-powered vehicles, DEPA provides gas for fueling the urban public transport (OSY) bus fleet, municipal refuse trucks, and private vehicles.

-DEPA constantly explores new technologies and new areas of commercial activity.
+DEPA continuously examines new technologies and new areas of commercial activity.
 Particular interest is shown in applications such as:

-• natural gas use in the agriculture sector
+• Use of natural gas in greenhouse units

 Natural Gas Supply